okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 	- This requires volumes to be mounted
 	- In this volume you have files
 	- This can be use for things like dotenv files
-- You can use an external image to pull secrets (private image reistry)
+- You can use an external image to pull secrets (private image registry)